 Recognizing High-Risk Locations for Juice Jacking

-High-risk locations for juice jacking are typically public USB charging stations, especially in airports and other high-traffic areas where users may be more likely to make quick decisions without considering security risks.
+High-risk locations for juice jacking are typically public USB charging stations, especially for business travelers in airports and other high-traffic areas where users may be more likely to make quick decisions without considering security risks.
 In these locations, people often plug their devices into free charging stations without thinking about the potential risks, making it easier for attackers to carry out juice jacking attacks.